jeromeguillaume/konnect-ory-hydra-portal-dcr/README.md

     "client_secret": "JJrUI01URnL863GRyTIIsdFeTrkDVbMj"
 }
 ```
-Check on Keycloak the value of the new `client_secret`
+Check on Hydra the value of the new `client_secret`

 3) Delete an Application
 - Request: